SammyKrosoft/Outlook-Delayed-or-Deferred-Delivery-and-PowerShell/README.md

 $mail | Get-Member
 ```

 One property is DeferredDeliveryTime.
+You can find info on this link as well [MailItem.DeferredDeliveryTime property (Outlook)](https://docs.microsoft.com/en-us/office/vba/api/outlook.mailitem.deferreddeliverytime)

 You can set it like this:

 ```powershell
 #Stay in the outbox until this date and time